paweljakubas/j-random-matrices/README.md

-# Linear algebra and random matrices in J
+# Linear algebra and random matrices using J

 by Pawel Jakubas, PhD